zeeshankhan1981/palestine-awareness/deployment/README.md

 This guide explains how to deploy the Palestine Decentralized News & Awareness Hub to your baremetal server under the domain `voiceforpalestine.xyz` without interfering with your existing websites.

+## Testing Mode Deployment

+The deployment script has been updated to deploy the application in testing mode.
+This means:

+1. A banner will be displayed on the site indicating it's in testing mode
+2. The deployment is isolated and won't interfere with your existing websites (pmimrankhan.xyz and frametheglobenews.xyz)
+3. All services use dedicated systemd configurations to avoid conflicts

+### Important Notes for Testing Deployment

+- The application will be deployed to `/var/www/voiceforpalestine.xyz/`
+- The backend API runs on port 3001, which is different from your other websites
+- The Nginx configuration is set up to only affect the voiceforpalestine.xyz domain
+- All systemd services are named with the voiceforpalestine prefix to avoid conflicts

 ## Prerequisites

 - A baremetal server with Ubuntu/Debian